-- For initial therapy, all of the following: - Diagnosis of MPS II confirmed by one the following: - Deficiency in iduronate 2-sulfatase enzyme activity as measured in fibroblasts or leukocytes combined with normal enzyme activity level of another sulfatase; or - Molecular genetic testing for deletion or mutations in the iduronate 2-sulfatase gene

-- Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal deformities, dysostosis, neurocognitive decline, cardiovascular disorders, etc.); and - o Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with idursulfase therapy; and - o Patient has experienced a positive clinical response to idursulfase therapy (e.g., improved endurance, improved functional capacity, reduced spleen volume, reduced urine glycosaminoglycan excretion, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be for no more than 12 months
+- For initial therapy, all of the following: - Diagnosis of MPS II confirmed by one the following: - § Deficiency in iduronate 2-sulfatase enzyme activity as measured in fibroblasts or leukocytes combined with normal enzyme activity level of another sulfatase; or - § Molecular genetic testing for deletion or mutations in the iduronate 2-sulfatase gene and - Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal deformities, dysostosis, neurocognitive decline, cardiovascular disorders, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with idursulfase therapy; and - Patient has experienced a positive clinical response to idursulfase therapy (e.g., improved endurance, improved functional capacity, reduced spleen volume, reduced urine GAG excretion, etc.); - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months